hkchengrex/XMem/docs/DEMO.md

 * Make sure all objects are correctly labeled before propagating.
 The program doesn't care which object you have interacted with -- it treats everything as user-provided inputs.
 Not labelling an object implicitly means that it is part of the background.
 * The memory bank might be "polluted" by bad memory frames.
 Feel free to hit clear memory to erase that.
 Propagation runs faster with a small memory bank.
 * All output masks are automatically saved in the workspace directory, which is printed when the program starts.
+* You can load an external mask for the current frame using "Import mask".
+* For "layered insertion" (e.g., the breakdance demo), use the "layered" overlay mode.
+You can load a custom layer using "Import layer".
+The layer should be an RGBA png file.
+* The "save overlay during propagation" checkbox does exactly that.
+It does not save the overlay when the user is just scrubbing the timeline.
+* For "popup" and "layered", the visualizations during propagation (and the saved overlays) have higher quality then when the user is scrubbing the timeline.
+This is because we have access to the soft probability mask during propagation.

 ## FAQ